Inside MESA Track

 Institutional portfolios

-The MESA team connects with focal points at institutions, or vice-versa, to gather information on malaria projects.
-Institutions that prefer to manage their own portfolios can directly upload and update their portfolio in the MESA Track database using login credentials provided by the MESA team (mesa@isglobal.org).
+The MESA Team connects with focal points at institutions, or vice-versa, to gather information on malaria projects.
+Institutions that prefer to manage their own portfolios can directly upload and update their portfolio in the MESA Track database using login credentials provided by the MESA Team (mesa@isglobal.org).
 The Ifakara Health Institute is an example of an institution that continuously updates its portfolio, providing insights into its research portfolio for the entire malaria community.

 Data protection